Johnny Raposo: Murder

 On 21 May 2012, Alkhalil offered his favourite hitman, Dean Michael Wiwchar, $100,000 in cash for killing Raposo.
-On the afternoon of 18 June 2012, Raposo was at the Sicilian Sidewalk Café, watching the Ireland vs. Italy Euro Cup football match being aired live on the café's television.
+On the afternoon of 18 June 2012, Raposo was at the Sicilian Sidewalk Café in Little Italy, watching the Ireland vs. Italy Euro Cup soccer match being aired live on the café's television.
 Wiwchar, who was dressed as a construction worker, walked up from behind Raposo and shot him four times in the head and once in the neck.

 Raposo had buried a stash of $500,000 in cash, which was stolen by one of his friends as soon as he heard of the murder.
 The shipment of cocaine from Chicago arrived in a Toronto junkyard, but was stolen by an unknown person before the Wolfpack could claim it.
 The Sinaloa Cartel was furious with the loss of a shipment of cocaine worth $5 million, and threatened to send up some hitmen from Mexico to torture and murder the Wolfpack leaders for their incompetence in losing the cocaine shipment.
 It emerged after Raposo's murder that his friend, Alfredo "Fat Freddy" Patriarca, had tipped off Raposo's killers about when he would be present at the Sicilian Sideway Café.
 Patriarca was murdered on 20 January 2016, possibly in revenge for his role in Raposo's murder.
 On 11 May 2017, Alkhalil, Nero, Caputo and Wiwchar were all convicted of Raposo's murder.